 Hosted at the prestigious Jumeirah Emirates Towers Hotel, the annual career networking event is one of the highlights of the year and the 2019 edition brought together over 100 students and alumni with a range of employer organisations and with the added benefit of a panel discussion on career trends with a focus on ‘employability’.

-The aim of the career networking event is to provide students and alumni with access to knowledge about the current job market and trends, job search tips, industry challenges and opportunities, and an opportunity to network with employer and recruitment company representatives.
+The aim of the career networking event is to provide students and alumni, especially for our MBA in Dubai, with access to knowledge about the current job market and trends, job search tips, industry challenges and opportunities, and an opportunity to network with employer and recruitment company representatives.
 Participating companies comprised AON, Deloitte, Citi Bank, Inspire Selection, Hilti, Mace Macro, Manpower Group, Schindler, Ingersoll Rand, Analytics, Alliance Insurance, and Marriott International.

 The 2019 edition of the event consisted of two parts – a panel discussion on career trends, challenges and opportunities, followed by a Q&A session; and a networking session providing the opportunity to meet with recruiters and HR representatives from different employer companies.